 - Ensure that total load, including the number of people on board, is within the specifications of the boat.

-- Heavy items must be stowed low, and all items must be distributed so as not to cause a change in trim of the boat (not dip the stern or the bow).
+- Heavy items must be stowed low and all items must be distributed to reduce any change in trim of the boat (not dip the stern or the bow).

-- No items may be stowed where they can shift with the vessel's motion.
-Scuba cylinders for instance, which are heavy and likely to move if unrestrained, have caused stability problems and outright damage.
+- Do not stow items where they can shift with the vessel's motion.
+For example, scuba cylinders are likely to move if unrestrained and can cause stability problems and damage.

-- Any gear it is not possible to stow securely must be restrained by straps or rope lashings.
+- Any items that cannot be stowed securely must be restrained by straps or rope lashings.

-- Water in the vessel can endanger stability, both through increasing the total load on board and through a phenomenon called free surface effect.
-Water free to move around the vessel has an effect on stability out of all proportion to its quantity.
+- Minimise the amount of water in a vessel.
+Water in the vessel can endanger stability, both through increasing the total load on board and through a phenomenon called free surface effect.